infiniteinconvenience/becbot/README.md

 # becbot
 Becbot!
-My first ever coding ANYTHING project
+A robot powered by the green sun and steak.
->Written for 3.8.0 but should run in 3.7
+>Written in Python 3.7

-> Uses discord.py (rewritten) and pytz libraries!
+> Uses discord.py (rewritten) and pytz libraries

->Thanks cozy for hosting and making it run right!
+>Thanks cozy for everything!